finos/common-domain-model/docs/contribution.md

 **Note:**
-A contribution should be a whole [releasable unit](#what-is-a-releasable-unit) and its size calibrated in accordance with the CDM\'s [agile development approach](#agile-development-approach).
+A contribution should be a whole [releasable unit](#what-is-a-releasable-unit) and its size calibrated in accordance with the CDM's [agile development approach](#agile-development-approach).

 ---